-CRR (Cash Reserve Ratio) and SLR (Statutory Liquidity Ratio) are the two terms related to banks, but most of us don’t know the meaning and the difference between them.
-The fluctuations in the inflation and growth of the country depend on these two terms.
-CRR and SLR are the primary tools in the economy, which reduces the bank’s lending capacity and manages the money flow in the country.
+The fluctuations in the inflation and growth of the country depend on these two ratios.
+CRR and SLR are the primary tools in the economy, which reduces the bank’s lending capacity and manages the money flow in the market.
 So come and let’s understand the meaning and the difference between CRR and SLR.

 Content: CRR Vs SLR